awsdocs/aws-systems-manager-user-guide/doc_source/managed-instances-default-host-management.md

 1. Choose **Configure** to complete setup\.

 After turning on the Default Host Management Configuration, it might take up 30 minutes for your instances to use the credentials of the role you chose\.
+You must turn on the Default Host Management Configuration in each Region you wish to automatically manage your Amazon EC2 instances\.

 **To turn off Default Host Management Configuration** **Note**